microsoft/vscode-python-devicesimulator/README.md

 1. Download the firmware with the .uf2 file (link: https://learn.adafruit.com/adafruit-circuit-playground-express/circuitpython-quickstart)
 2. Download the lastest version of the cpx library (link: https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries).
-   **_Note:_** Make sure you name your file `main.py` or `code.py`: the device automatically runs the first file that is likely named.
-This is the convention for CircuitPython ([source](https://learn.adafruit.com/welcome-to-circuitpython/creating-and-editing-code#naming-your-program-file-7-32)).

 Then, if you are on Windows, you will also need to install the Python Pywin32 package.
 Use the following command in the console: `pip install pywin32`